 If you want more of a quick, plug-and-play hotspot setup, consider purchasing the Fonera Simpl router from Fon.
 It offers simultaneous private and public Wi-Fi signals, so it’s best to replace it with any existing router you have.
 On the public signal, visitors are given one hour of daily Wi-Fi access.
 After that, revenue from additional time visitors purchase is split 50/50 between your company and Fon.
 However, users must sign up and log in with Fon in order to access the Internet.
 This could help increase the safety of your hotspot, but it can annoy visitors wanting quick, free access.

 To offer public or private Wi-Fi access over a larger area that a single wireless router doesn’t cover, one economical option is Open Mesh.
 It’s designed to provide both private and public wireless access easily, with hotspot features including a captive portal and speed limits.
-Plus, it uses the wireless mesh technique, which means that all the wireless APs have to be wired back to the router or switch, making installation easier.
+Plus, it uses the wireless mesh technique, which means that not all the wireless APs have to be wired back to the router or switch, making installation easier.

 Another option is to purchase and use a hotspot gateway, basically a router specifically designed for offering hotspot access.
 These generally include the most hotspot features and functionality, and are especially useful for large deployments like at large hotels or venues.
 There are many vendors to choose from, including ZyXEL,Intellinet, 4ipnet, and Handlink.